OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 # Data Analysis in Python

-### Cross-validation and hyperparamters in scikit-learn
+### Cross-validation and hyperparameter tuning in scikit-learn

 <br/>